SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 >     - For internal tables with non-unique, sorted secondary table keys, the secondary table index does not update immediately.
 It updates only upon the first access of the table using the secondary table key.
 The example includes two methods that attempt to illustrate the behavior: Read access by secondary table key with and without counting in the first read access by key.
 The runtime measurement for the example without the first key access should (on multiple example executions) reflect the extra administrational effort.
 >   - Both full and partial, left-aligned key accesses in sorted tables are optimized.
 The example access using a not left-aligned key should reflect a slower, non-optimized access.
 >   - Free key searches are generally slower.
 >     - `READ TABLE` statements with standard tables can include the `BINARY SEARCH` addition (which is no longer recommended; see the section on `BINARY SEARCH`).
 This method optimizes read access but generally requires sorting beforehand.
-The example presents two methods to demonstrate reading using `BINARY SEARCH`: one with a prior sorting and the other without.
+The example includes two methods to demonstrate reading using `BINARY SEARCH`: one where the runtime measurement includes and does not include a prior, single sorting.
 >   - Primary table key access in standard tables is relatively slow.
 Secondary table key access is optimized.
 >   - Dynamic key specifications require effort for evaluation.
 The example includes methods that illustrate static key access and a comparable dynamic key access.